Network Monitoring Protocols

 - Parameter error message, which is generated when there is a packet mismatch in the traffic, halting the reception of unapproved packets.

 - Unreachable destination message, which pops up when a router or a destination hosts sends out an error message bordering on the unavailability of a destination to be reached due to port, link or hardware failure.
 Or any other failure as the case may be.

 Cisco Discovery Protocol (CDP)

-As a hello-based protocol, CDP-enabled Cisco devices will occasionally send out signals advertising their attributes to their neighbors using a multicast address.
+As a hello-based protocol, CDP-enabled Cisco Discovery Protocol devices will occasionally send out signals advertising their attributes to their neighbors using a multicast address.
 The advertised frame bears a TTL indicating how long obtained information should be retained before being discarded.
-The data obtained by the recipient Cisco device through a CDP frame is cached and made available to SNMP which transmits it to the NMS.
+The data obtained by the recipient Cisco device through a Cisco Discovery Protocol frame is cached and made available to SNMP which transmits it to the NMS.
 In other words, CDP through an independent protocol can be regarded as a management agent in the SNMP setup.

 While operating CDP as a network monitoring tool, caution should be applied NOT TO: